juancolchete/juancolchete/README.md

 Life is made of interest if you don't  know, be careful this could be harmful.
 Build is a high effort, destroy has no.
 Avoid poisonous conversations or you will be misunderstood.
-Not your keys not yoyr coins.
+Not your keys not your coins.
 Cryptography is self defense.
 Knowledge is the path.
 Don't tell anything that you don't want to be public.